Medical Student Electives

 (SUR 468) Cardiothoracic Surgery

-Physician in Charge: Staff
+Physician in Charge: CT Program Faculty

 The student works as an acting intern, participating in perioperative management and operations on the heart, lungs, mediastinum and other thoracic structures.
 Regularly scheduled teaching conferences are conducted.